Lucbarika100B/Java-Spring-MVC-based-PM-app/README.md

-# Java-Spring-MVC-based-PM-app
+# Barika Project management software

+* Java-Spring-MVC-based-app

 A local company is needing a new tool to manage the multiple projects currently in development The main idea is to allow project leaders to track and manage projects, tasks, and team members.

-* Barika Project management software

 * Project technical documentation